بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 In short, death is not separation, it is union; it is a change of abode; it is the producing of an eternal fruit.”
 The Flashes ( 324 )

-For if as some people suppose îmân is in the mind, numerous possibilities will be the pitiless enemies of haqq al-yaqîn, which is the rûh of îmân.
+For if, as some people suppose, îmân is in the mind, numerous possibilities become merciless enemies oppose haqq al-yaqîn, which is the rûh of îmân.